-Zero-, one- and two-dimensional descriptions of estuaries, salt intrusion, and pollutant flushing sediment transport through estuaries, field experience in estuaries, model laws for estuarine models.
+The contents of the course includes zero-, one- and two-dimensional descriptions of estuaries, salt intrusion, and pollutant flushing sediment transport through estuaries, field experience in estuaries and model laws for estuarine models.

 MSCI 613 - Ocean Dynamics.
 Fall (3) Brubaker, Friedrichs.
-Prerequisite: MSCI 520 or Instructor's consent
+Prerequisite: MSCI 520 or Instructor's consent.

-Development of illustrative conceptual and analytical models to elucidate the effects of the rotation of the earth, stratification, and friction on the dynamics of oceanic motion at various scales.
-Topics include: wind-driven gyre circulation, coastal upwelling, and turbulence in stratified flows, large-scale waves, and internal waves with and without rotational influence.
+In this course, conceptual and analytical models are used to elucidate the effects of the rotation of the earth, stratification, and friction on the dynamics of ocean motion at various scales.
+Topics include wind-driven gyre circulation, coastal upwelling, turbulence in stratified flows, large-scale waves, internal waves, and climate dynamics.